-Under California state law, most businesses need to register for CalSavers, the state-sponsored retirement plan.
-But you can qualify for a CalSavers exemption if your business meets certain requirements.
+Under California state law, most businesses need to either register for CalSavers, the state-sponsored retirement plan, or offer an employer-sponsored retirement plan, such as a 401(k).
+However, you may not have to provide any retirement plans if your business meets the requirements for a CalSavers exemption.

 To help you navigate this process, let's look quickly at what CalSavers is and which businesses can opt out of the plan.

 CalSavers Retirement Savings Program is a state-sponsored retirement plan designed to help Californians save for retirement.
 It's a Roth IRA (Individual Retirement Account) that’s managed by the state of California.
 Employers help facilitate the program by signing employees up and sending in payroll contributions.

 Are There Penalties If You Don’t Register for CalSavers?

 Yes, there are non-compliance penalties of up to $750 per eligible employee if you don’t either file for an exemption or register for Calsavers.
 Ouch.